Volume of business remains low on cotton market

-KARACHI: The local cotton market remained stable on Tuesday.
+KARACHI: The local cotton market remained stable on Thursday.
 Cotton Analyst Naseem Usman told that market volume remained low.
-Naseem also told that ICE cotton futures fell 1% on Monday on worries over global demand for the natural fibre amid a surge in coronavirus cases.
+Naseem told that the cotton production in the country witnessed an alarming decline of 2.8 million bales, according to a report released by Pakistan Cotton Ginners Association.
+The report says that more than 4 million bales were produced in the country which is 37.59 % percent less as compared to more than 7.4 million bales produced till November 30 last year.

+Prime Minister's Advisor on Commerce and Investment, Abdul Razak Dawood on Wednesday said that exports in November 2020 have been the highest during the last 10 years.

+"On further examination of our November figures for export of goods, it is pleasing to note that exports in November 2020 have been the highest during last 10 years," said Dawood in a tweet post, while sharing figures from the Pakistan Bureau of Statistics.

 Meanwhile, Prime Minister Imran Khan on Monday gave in principle approval for establishment of Exports Development Board (EDB) for promotion of the country's exports.
 The board to be headed by the prime minister himself would have representation from all the stakeholders of export sector.